magicmarc/marks-reverie/src/content/posts/ACT_VI_The_Weight_of_Stars.md

 ---
 title: "Act VI - The Weight of Stars"
-excerpt: "Beneath the Southern Cross, Will opens a book and walks into the heart of Ye Wenjie’s defiance.
-Wounded but unbroken, he returns with the question no one escapes: when we face the stars, do we see hope, or only our own fragility?"
+excerpt: "Under the Sydney night sky, Will’s mask slips and his truth flickers through.
+As the others share their fleeting hopes and fears beneath the stars, the laughter fades into wonder."
 publishedAt: "2025-09-28"
 readTime: 15
 tags: ["novel", "fiction", "fantasy", "Will's Bookcase"]